 - Kids learn what it means to, “try your best,” to perform well together, to problem solve as a team, and to win and lose together.

 - They get an opportunity for respectful mentoring from an adult or peer leader, other than their family.

-- Communities are strengthened as families, schools staff, and peers rally around youth programs, collaborating and helping out.
+- Communities are strengthened as families, schools, and peers rally around youth programs, collaborating and helping out.

 - Problems and costs related to childhood obesity go down.

 - Kids discover newfound abilities, build confidence and a grow their desire to be physically active in life.